oaljoundi/CBL-Mariner/docs/index.md

 Mariner is being developed by Azure Edge & Platform to power various use cases ranging from Azure services to powering IoT infrastructure.
 Mariner is the recommended Linux distribution for use with Microsoft products.
+[I'm not sure if we want to say this just yet, but up to Jim]

 If you have any questions about Mariner that are not answered in this documentation, we strongly encourage you to get in touch with us at